A Survey on Bayesian Deep Learning: Introduction

-Besides recommender systems, the need for Bayesian deep learning may also arise when we are dealing with control of non-linear dynamical systems with raw images as input.
-Consider controlling a complex dynamical system according to the live video stream received from a camera.
+As a third example, consider controlling a complex dynamical system according to the live video stream received from a camera.
 This problem can be transformed into iteratively performing two tasks, perception from raw images and control based on dynamic models.
-The perception task can be taken care of using multiple layers of simple nonlinear transformation (deep learning) while the control task usually needs more sophisticated models like hidden Markov models and Kalman filters \cite{harrison1999bayesian,DBLP:conf/uai/MatsubaraGK14}.
-The feedback loop is then completed by the fact that actions chosen by the control model can affect the received video stream in return.
-To enable an effective iterative process between the perception task and the control task, we need two-way information exchange between them.
+The perception task of processing raw images can be handled by deep learning while the control task usually needs more sophisticated models such as hidden Markov models and Kalman filters \cite{harrison1999bayesian,DBLP:conf/uai/MatsubaraGK14}.
+The feedback loop is then completed by the fact that actions chosen by the control model can affect the received video stream in turn.
+To enable an effective iterative process between the perception task and the control task, we need information to flow back and forth between them.
 The perception component would be the basis on which the control component estimates its states and the control component with a dynamic model built in would be able to predict the future trajectory (images).
-In such cases, Bayesian deep learning is a suitable choice \cite{watter2015embed}.
+Therefore Bayesian deep learning is a suitable choice \cite{watter2015embed} for this problem.
+Note that similar to the recommender system example, both noise from raw images and uncertainty in the control process can be naturally dealt with under such a probabilistic framework.